sergepaulc/Meerkat/README.md

 - The road map and the key milestones
 - The product releases
 - The product tests and bugs
-- The beta testing of the product and the customer feedback
+- The beta testing of the product that includes customer feedback
 - The team members
-- The risk in the development and launch of the product
+- The risk in the development and the launch of the product

 All those features are provided in an easy-to-use workflow through a Web interface.